How to Start a Vite React JavaScript App

 Run the following command to create a Vite React app:

-npm create vite@latest my-vite-app -- --template react
+npm create vite@latest my-vite-app -- --template react cd my-vite-app

 Install dependencies: